paulhuggett/ifx/docs/index.md

 | b    | f<sub>2</sub> | text               |
 | c    | f<sub>3</sub> | text, data, rodata |

-The [fragment](https://codedocs.xyz/paulhuggett/pstore2/classpstore_1_1repo_1_1fragment.html) [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#fragment)] associated with each definition holds the sections shown in the diagram below.
-To hopefully make the diagrams below easier to follow, I have color-coded each of the sections [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#section)] associated with each of the three fragments (below).
+The fragment associated with each definition holds the sections shown in the diagram below.
+To hopefully make the diagrams below easier to follow, I have color-coded each of the sections associated with each of the three fragments (below).

 ![Database Representation](images/db.svg)